rajan-31/quiz-builder/README.md

 \
 \

-- Application needs to have client and server components use NUXT js.
+- ~~Application needs to have client and server components use NUXT js.~~
-- server component needs to expose a GraphQL or RESTful API.
+- ~~server component needs to expose a GraphQL or RESTful API. ~~
-- the client application needs to be a single-page application
+- ~~he client application needs to be a single-page application~~
-- fully server-side rendered fragment frameworks such as Turbolinks/Hotwire and similar is NOT acceptable
+- ~~fully server-side rendered fragment frameworks such as Turbolinks/Hotwire and similar is NOT acceptable~~
-- The API should not be coupled with the front-end application
+- ~~The API should not be coupled with the front-end application~~
-- if somebody wanted to build a different UI (eg. a mobile app) for the service - they should be able to do so without the server code being modified
+- ~~if somebody wanted to build a different UI (eg. a mobile app) for the service - they should be able to do so without the server code being modified~~

 \
 \